kornosk/phd-web-starter-academic/content/home/experience.md

     location: Osaka, Japan
     date_start: '2015-06-01'
     date_end: '2015-08-31'
+    description: |2-
-    description: Research in Neuroscience and Machine Learning mainly using MATLAB and C++.
+        * Research in Neuroscience and Machine Learning mainly using MATLAB and C++.
 The advisor is Prof. Masayuki Numao.
-Collaboratively conduct experiments with the Biochemical Lab (Nagai Lab) and develop APIs to collect streaming data from EEG brainwave headset in C++ and apply ML model to evaluate user’s emotions.
+        * Collaboratively conduct experiments with the Biochemical Lab (Nagai Lab).
+        * Develop APIs to collect streaming data from EEG brainwave headset in C++ and apply ML models to evaluate user’s emotions.

   - title: Research Assistant
     company: Department of Computer Engineering, Chulalongkorn University